duhow/xiaoai-patch/research/lx06/install.md

 Connect a micro USB cable to the speaker USB port, and your computer.

-⚠️ **Only in Windows**: After installing the driver for the first time, Power on the speaker while having it connected via USB port.
+⚠️ **Only in Windows**: After installing the driver for the first time, 🔌 Power on the speaker while having it connected via USB port.
 Windows recognizes the device and starts a service, which seems to be needed for using the `update` tool.
-After it's done, power off the speaker.
+After it's done, 🔌 power off the speaker.

+> [!NOTE]
+> Read this first before 🔌 powering on the speaker!

-When powering on the speaker, in about ~2 seconds, you must run `update.exe identify`, until the firmware version appears in your console.
+When 🔌 powering on the speaker, in about ~2 seconds, you must run `update.exe identify` (several times), until the firmware version appears in your console.
+This will stop the normal booting process and allow you to flash the speaker.

 ```sh
 update.exe identify